2015 Japan Football League: Overall table

 This table was used to determine J3 promotion candidates.
-To qualify for promotion, a club must hold a 100 Year Plan status, obtain J3 license (marked in bold in the table), and finish both in the top 4 of the JFL, and either 1st or 2nd among the promotion-eligible clubs.
+To qualify for promotion, a club must hold a 100 Year Plan status, obtain J3 license, and finish both in the top 4 of the JFL, and either 1st or 2nd among the promotion-eligible clubs.

 On 25 September J.League has awarded J3 licenses for 2016 season.
 Among JFL clubs, only Kagoshima United, Azul Claro Numazu, and Nara Club received the licenses.

 On 17 November J.League officially promoted Kagoshima United to next year's J3 League.